cosmoharrigan/minecraft-dataset-generation/README.md

 # Minecraft Machine Learning Dataset: Generation Instructions

-## Note: This is in-progress and incomplete.
+#### Note: This is still in-progress.
 The initial release has not yet occurred.

 ## Overview
 The files needed to generate the Minecraft dataset are provided here.

+The dataset is also available in HDF5 format upon request.

 ## Contents
 * **make-hdf5** - Jupyter notebook.
 After capturing Minecraft screenshots into **png** files, this utility produces an HDF5 datafile from them.
 Includes examples of how to create and how to read the HDF5 datafile.